 As of February 2018 80% of metal cans were lined with BPA demonstrating the enormity of the task to go completely BPA free.

-EU laws coming into effect at the beginning of 2020 will also require all thermal papers containing BPA to be used up by the end of the year as it is banned from January 2.
+EU laws which came into law at the beginning of 2020 will require all thermal papers containing BPA to have been used by the end of the 2019 as it is banned from 2020 onwards.
 These thermal papers are used in direct thermal transfer as the paper that changes colour when exposed to heat from the printhead.

 Traditional thermal paper looks set to be replaced with BPA free thermal paper, which uses a phenol free chemical called BPS that is also proving to be controversial.